Claris FileMaker WebDirect 19 Guide

 - If the WPE is disabled on a machine in the deployment and a user uses that machine's URL to access FileMaker WebDirect, the user won't be redirected to an available WPE and won't be able to access FileMaker WebDirect.

-- If the WPE is enabled on a worker machine, FileMaker WebDirect custom apps are available through the worker machine, even if FileMaker WebDirect is disabled on the master machine.
+- If the WPE is enabled on a secondary machine, FileMaker WebDirect custom apps are available through the secondary machine, even if FileMaker WebDirect is disabled on the primary machine.